ClimbsRocks/auto_ml/docs/source/ensembling.rst

 Ensembling & Subpredictors
 ===================================

+Notes on ensembling v2:

+Ensembling estimators that have been trained on different cuts of the data can be really useful.
+Say, training one on holidays, one on weekdays, and one on weekends.
+Or different months, or different columns (really basic model, potentially overloaded model, etc.).

+`train_ensemble` allows you to subset data on the fly with a `data_selection_func` argument.

+This function will get in a raw copy of the data that you pass into `train_ensemble`.
+Each ensemble we train will be given this same full dataset, again, in whatever format you gave it to us in.

+This function will NOT be run as part of the pipeline- we subselect the data before we start training the pipeline.
+So don't perform any feature engineering here- just purely subselecting the dataset you want this predictor to be trained on.

+This function should return the datset that you want the pipeline to be trained on.

+Right now we only support regressors and binary classifiers.
+Multi-class classification problems are not supported currently.

+Right now, each ensembled predictor must have the same predicted output column as our meta-estimator.

+If you pass in a name for an ensemble_sub_estimator, it must be unique

 NOTE: This feature is temporarily deprecated until we replace with an even better version shortly.

 I would say this is the tough stuff, but removing all the annoying manual work typically associated with ensembling is one of `auto_ml`'s best feaures.